 It’s that time of year when folks leave town for long wintery holiday vacations.
 While the family trip may be a success, sometimes you can come home to find a mess to deal with or even worse - a catastrophe.
 I’ve listed all of the things I do before leaving town to make sure I can rest easy while I’m away!

 I’m not going to dive into the tips for preparing for travel like calling the bank, or preparing an itinerary for your trip.
+(But I do have a post on what I pack and how to travel sustainably.)
 I’m going to focus on the tasks to do at home, or rather, for your home.

 I’m going to start with the tasks to do earliest, then make my way to the ones to do just before heading out the door.
 They’re pretty self-explanatory, but I’ll just explain anyway!
 You can also download the checklist, here.